playgameservices/ios-basic-samples/TypeNumber/README.md

 performed whatever actions are necessary to unlock or make progress towards a particular achievement.

+* `AdminViewController` contains a few buttons that make calls to the v1Management APIs.
+These allow you to reset leaderboards and achievements.
+Please note that even if your game has been published, these calls can only be made by accounts on the official Tester list.

 * `AppDelegate` contains some of the code required to handle deep links (i.e. challenges).